Organization and Significant Accounting Policies

 Taxing authorities from various jurisdictions in which the Company operates are in the process of reviewing and auditing the Company’s respective jurisdictional tax returns for various ranges of years.
 The Company accrues tax liabilities in connection with ongoing audits and reviews based on knowledge of all relevant facts and circumstances, taking into account existing tax laws, its experience with previous audits and settlements, the status of current tax examinations and how the tax authorities view certain issues.

 The Company calculates the fair value of financial instruments and includes this additional information in the notes to the consolidated financial statements.
 The estimated fair value amounts have been determined by the Company using available market information and appropriate valuation methodologies.
 However, considerable judgment is required in interpreting market data to develop the estimates of fair value.
 Accordingly, the estimates presented herein are not necessarily indicative of the amounts that the Company could realize in a current market exchange.
 The use of different market assumptions and/or estimation methodologies may have a material effect on the estimated fair value amounts.

-Periodically, interest rate swaps, commodity swaps and forward exchange contracts are used to manage market risks and reduce exposure resulting from fluctuations in interest rates, commodity prices and foreign currency exchange rates.
-Changes in the fair value of financial instruments that are not designated as hedges are recorded in earnings within Asbestos adjustments, Other income (expense) and Selling, general and administrative expenses at each measurement date.
+Periodically, forward exchange contracts are used to manage market risks and reduce exposure resulting from fluctuations in foreign currency exchange rates.
+Changes in the fair value of financial instruments that are not designated as hedges are recorded in earnings within Asbestos adjustments loss, Other expense, net and Selling, general and administrative expenses at each measurement date.
 The Company does not use derivatives for trading purposes.